UpStairs Lounge arson attack: Investigation

 The official investigation failed to yield any convictions.
 The only suspect in the attack was Roger Dale Nunez, who had been ejected from the bar earlier in the evening after fighting with another customer.
 Police attempted to question Nunez shortly after, but he was hospitalized with a broken jaw and could not respond.
 When questioned later, police records show, he did not appear nervous.
 Nunez had a witness who claimed that he had been in and out of the bar during the 10–20 minutes before the fire, and that he had seen nobody enter or leave the building.
 Because police observed that the witness was stressed, they dismissed the witness as a liar.

 Nunez was diagnosed with "conversion hysteria" in 1970 and visited numerous psychiatric clinics.
 He was released from a treatment facility in the year before the fire.
 After his arrest, Nunez escaped from psychiatric custody and was never picked up again by police, despite frequent appearances in the French Quarter.
 A friend later told investigators that Nunez confessed on at least four occasions to starting the fire.
 He told the friend he squirted the bottom steps with Ronsonol lighter fluid, bought at a local Walgreens, and tossed a match.
 He did not realize, he claimed, that the whole place would go up in flames.
-Nunez killed himself in November 1974.
+Nunez died by suicide in November 1974.

 In 1980, the state fire marshal's office, lacking leads, closed the case.